01 of 07

 Chengdu is a very spread-out city.
 Many guidebooks and hotel attraction lists will name the tops must-sees but give you very little guidance about how long it will take to see these things, and more importantly, advise you about how long it will take to do it.
 You might think you can see half the city in one go, but with traffic, you might be lucky to see one or two sights.
-I know – I've been there and had this happen to me.

-In the following pages, I've laid out some simple itineraries that group the attractions that are closest together or make the most sense to try to see together.
+In the following pages, we've laid out some simple itineraries that group the attractions that are closest together or make the most sense to try to see together.
 This should help you make the most out of your trip to Chengdu.

 Continue to 2 of 7 below.

 - Fun Evening Activities (to add to a daily itinerary)

 - Half-Day Itinerary 1: Downtown Walking Tour – Dufu's Cottage – Meal at Long Chao Shou

 - Half-Day Itinerary 2: Wuhouci and Jinli Street

 - Full Day Itinerary 1: Wenshu Temple – Panda Breeding Base – Sanxingdui Museum